Construction · Santa Ana, CA

 How does PDC's safety record compare to industry average?

-PDC's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+PDC's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, CHU Contracting, Inc. in Chantilly, VA is a similar construction employer with $0 in current penalties.

 Explore PlainWorker